sd-james/raillab/content/authors/richard-klein/_index.md

 ---
 title: Richard Klein
-weight: 3
+weight: 11
-role: Associate Professor
+role: PRIME Lab Director
 bio: I am an Associate Professor in the School of Computer Science and Applied Mathematics at the University of the Witwatersrand in Johannesburg, and a co-PI of the PRIME lab.
 interests: